 The percentage of serious side effects is indeed 0.4% in the vaccinated but in the control group it was 0.3%.
 So that's not so bad.
 Apparently there is a background of 0.3% serious conditions that are comparable to the symptoms perceived as side effects.
 That means that in a school of 1,000 students, there are always three students seriously ill, which seems like a lot to me.
 We assume that this 0.4% also applies to young people from the age of 12.

-Let's assume that this is the case, then there is a 0.1% difference between vaccinated and unvaccinated.
-That's 1 in a thousand – and that comes from a relatively small study, so whether it is representative or significant is also entirely questionable and actually I already know the answer.
+Let's assume this is the case, then there remains a 0.1% difference between vaccinated and not vaccinated.
+That's 1 in a thousand - and that comes from a relatively small study, so whether it is representative or significant is entirely questionable and I actually already know the answer.

 A total of 2,260 adolescents aged 12-15 years also participated, (1,131 vaccine, 1,129 placebo).
 Can you deduce anything from that?
 (In the 55+ group, the proportions were similar: 0.8% against 0.6%.)
 The placebo group has also been vaccinated, so further side effects will only be seen in the tens of millions of children who are now injected with it worldwide.